 Viewed in the light of the above factors, a fever of up to 39° Celsius is not an illness in itself, but is the body’s response to the illness.
 It is a counter-attack on viruses and bacteria.
 After the extermination of infection, the hypothalamus brings body temperature back to a normal level.

 It’s important to know when and how to treat a fever or to just leave it alone.
-Below are some books that can better help us understand such phenomenoms:

 - Which is the most dangerous creature in the world?